Automation On-Site Tracking: How to active and use it step by step

 The first step is to add, set and verify the domains you’ll integrate with your Doppler account.
 Click on Automation On-Site Tracking box, or go to your Control Panel, “On-Site Tracking” and check the option “Enable On-Site Tracking”.

-At this step, remember to include www. if required.
+Remember to include www. if required.

 The Tracking Code would look like to this one: